 Quoted as: [MAV]

 Margaret Samuels (neè Avis) – my kids’ maternal grandmother.
-In a family full of interesting personalities, Margaret has managed to stay in contact with the majority of members and has been invaluable as a source of Samuels, Avis and Smith information.
+In a family full of interesting personalities, Margaret managed to stay in contact with the majority of members and was invaluable as a source of Samuels, Avis and Smith information.

 Quoted as: [GHH]

 Gwynneth has provided information about the recent generations descended from John Hurwood and Isobel Kidd, which is also covered by “Queensland Bound” (see below).